DGretta/Music/modular/make_noise_maths_guide.md

 ---

 **Bottom Line:** Maths isn't just a module - it's a **musical computer** that teaches you to think in voltage and time.
 Every patch teaches you something new about how modular synthesis really works.
-As the **mathematical brain of Phase 2 ecosystems**, it transforms organic breathing, controlled chaos, and artificial intelligence into unified musical mathematics.
+As the **mathematical brain of advanced ecosystems**, it transforms organic breathing, controlled chaos, and artificial intelligence into unified musical mathematics.

 ---